apigee-127/a127-samples/spikearrest-example/README.md

       #bufferSize: 3
 ````

 This configuration allows 10 API calls per one-minute interval.
 Actually, the feature "smooths" the number of allowed calls evenly through the interval.
 If you call the API repeatedly, you'll see that one call goes through every 6 seconds (60/10).
 If you try to call the API quicker than every 6 seconds, you'll receive a 503 response with the error message: `Error: SpikeArrest engaged`.

-The bufferSize is commented out by default.
-See "[Adding a buffer"](#addingbuffer).
-See also "[How does spike arrest work?](#howsoes)"
+>The bufferSize is commented out by default.
+For information about buffers, see "Adding a buffer" in [Spike arrest deep dive](https://github.com/apigee-127/a127-documentation/wiki/Spike-arrest-deep-dive) on the Apigee-127 documentation wiki.

 Next, we apply spike arrest to a path, where it will be invoked whenever the path is called: